 When is the release date for Evil Season 2?

-In August, Inverse interviewed series regular Aasif Mandvi, who told us at the time:
+In August 2020, Inverse interviewed series regular Aasif Mandvi, who told us about the show's status at the time:

 "It's not up to me, you'd be surprised to know ...
 There's a lot of conversations between the networks, unions, and New York state about safety.
 From what I've heard we'll start in the next few months.
 I hope sooner than later."

-Evil is a horror procedural drama about a forensic psychologist, Kristen (Katja Herbers) who teams up with a priest-in-training, David (Mike Colter) to investigate supernatural incidents, usually demonic possession.
-Along for the ride is Ben (Aasif Mandvi), a tech expert and non-practicing Muslim who acts as a scientific filter to weed out crazier possibilities.
-But Evil is a clever show, and more often than not even science can't explain everything.
+Evil is a horror procedural about a forensic psychologist and mother of four, Kristen (Katja Herbers) who teams up with a priest-in-training, David (Mike Colter, Luke Cage) to investigate supernatural incidents.
+Usually, it's demonic possession.
+Along for the ride is Ben (Aasif Mandvi), a tech expert and non-practicing Muslim who acts as a scientific filter.

-Standing in their way is Michael Emerson as Dr. Leland Townsend, a secret expert in the occult who manipulates others to commit evil acts.
-As the show later reveals, Leland is only the subject of a more powerful entity.
+Standing in their way is Michael Emerson (Lost, Arrow) as Dr. Leland Townsend, an expert in the occult with inexplicable ties to the underworld.
 Also a recurring presence in Evil is a creepy incubus named "George" who haunts Kristen's nightmares.

 What happened at the end of Evil Season 1?

-A recurring antagonist, Orson LeRoux, whom Kristen first encountered in the show's pilot, returns in an attempt to patch things up as part of his newfound Christianity.
-But Kristen doesn't buy it and deflects Orson's (admittedly invasive) attempts at an olive branch.
-Pushed to the brink (no thanks to some more hauntings by George and Leland's demonic "master"), Kristen takes action.
+A recurring antagonist, Orson LeRoux (Darron Pettie), whom Kristen met in the pilot, returns in an attempt to patch things up.
+But Kristen doesn't buy it and deflects Orson's invasive attempts at an olive branch.
+Pushed to the brink, Kristen takes action.

 Meanwhile, David and Ben uncover the final puzzle piece in a season-long mystery.
-A fertility clinic, RSM Fertility, a possible front for a secret organization attempting to raise a generation of susceptible humans.
-To Kristen's horror, she learns that one of her children, Lexis, was born after she was treated to RSM.
-Along with her possible act of murder, a crucifix burns Kristen's hand, implying there's a dark evil that inhabits within her.
+A fertility clinic, RSM Fertility, becomes a possible front for a secret organization attempting to raise a generation of susceptible humans.
+To Kristen's horror, she learns that one of her children, Lexis, was born after she was treated at RSM.

-Oh, did we also mention David's visions?
-That too.
-In the Season 1 finale, David sees a vision of Kristen walking towards Leland's horned master, in a cornfield with a scythe.
+Oh, did we mention David's visions?
+Also in the Season 1 finale, David sees a vision of Kristen walking towards Leland's master, in a cornfield with a scythe.
 The eerie image is full of metaphor, but no clear explanation.

 What is the plot of Evil Season 2?

 There are no known plot details for Evil Season 2.
-But one can safely assume the season will continue the cliffhanger of Season 1, and further reveal the vast conspiracy that ties RSM Fertility, to Leland, to all the great evil that David, Kristen, and Ben have encountered.
+But one can safely assume the season will continue the cliffhanger of Season 1, and further reveal the vast conspiracy that ties RSM Fertility to Leland and to all the great evil that David, Kristen, and Ben have encountered.

 Who is in the cast of Evil Season 2?